mattcan/GoLLRB/README.md

 	IndexOfLessOrEqual(Item) int
 	IndexOf(Item) (int, bool)

+## Rationale

+You can use these functions to determine how many items you will be iterating over, before you perform the actual iteration.
+Perhaps you need to send a header with the number of items.
+Or maybe you want to allocate a slice of the correct size before iterating.

 ## Overhead

 To provide these functions requires one int per node, so memory consumption grows